int-brain-lab/iblenv/README.md

 ` conda env update --file iblenv.yaml --prune`

 Note: It can take longer to update than to install from scratch -- do not hesitate to follow the steps below if taking too much time!

-I you start from scratch, do:
+If you start from scratch, do:

 ` conda clean --all`

 Then repeat all steps of the install from scratch section, but starting **after** git clone.

 If still slow, use the mamba installation approach.

 ## Install from scratch